Brightline schedules first service

 Schedules and fares for the new service will be made available to prospective passengers when the operator’s new website goes live, the company subsequently said on Twitter on December 28.

 The service uses Florida East Coast Railway infrastructure, which has been upgraded to enable 79 mph operation on the 67-mile section between Miami and West Palm Beach.
-Trains are projected to operate up to 110 mph in the next 133-mile phase of the project to Cocoa.
+Trains are projected to operate up to 110 mph in the next 133-mile phase of the project to Cocoa Beach.

-The initial service will be operated by five four-stainless steel-car trains built by Siemens which feature a Charger locomotive at each end.
+The initial service will be operated by five four-car stainless steel trainsets built by Siemens that feature a Charger locomotive at each end.
 The trains have capacity for 240 seated passengers and can potentially be lengthened to up to 10-car sets with Brightline’s parent company All Aboard Florida placing an order for 10 seven-car trains with seats for 356 passengers.

 Brightline describes these as important steps as it plans to begin construction on phase two in in early 2018.
 The company says it is analyzing financing options for the second phase, including a Railroad Rehabilitation and Improvement Financing loan.
 It is currently finalizing engineering and design for infrastructure while it is working on installing Positive Train Control (PTC) for the complete network to Orlando.
 The system will be in place between Miami and West Palm Beach in 2018, and the entire network when the link to Orlando opens.